aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_factory.md

 ## Resource `AggregatorFactory`

 Creates new aggregators.
-Used to control the numbers of aggregators in the system and who can create them.
-At the moment, only Aptos Framework (0x1) account can.
+Used to control the numbers of aggregators in the<br/> system and who can create them.
+At the moment, only Aptos Framework (0x1)<br/> account can.

 <pre><code>struct AggregatorFactory has key<br/></code></pre>